Event terms and conditions

 All our events are covered by necessary insurances, including public liability and employers liability.

-At any time before the event, we may be required to change the speakers, content, schedule or venue for reasons beyond our control.
+At any time before or during the event, we may be required to change the speakers, content, schedule or venue for reasons beyond our control.
 In these circumstances, we will do our best to ensure minimal disruption for delegates.
 For example, if it is necessary to change the venue, we will try our hardest to find another close by, provided there are affordable options.
 For any minor changes, you will not be entitled to a refund on your ticket price.

 In the event of cancellation, postponement or considerable change to venue location made by the IES, our liability is limited to a full refund of the ticket price only; not any costs associated with travel, accommodation or otherwise.
 The IES accepts no liability if our event is cancelled or postponed for causes outside of our reasonable control, such as fire, war terrorist incident, civil commotion, government regulation or natural catastrophe.
 Where possible, we will do our best to provide a suitable alternative or any reasonable compensation, although this cannot be guaranteed.